 Selecting the Upload Bundle button will present a dialog allowing for a policy bundle to be uploaded or manually edited in the native JSON format.

 Policy Bundle files can be dragged into the dropzone, indicated by a blue plus sign, or clicking in the dropzone will open a file selector dialog allowing a bundle to be loaded from the local filesystem.

 Selecting OK will perform validation on a bundle.
-Only validated bundles may be stored by the Anchore Engine.
+Only validated bundles may be stored by Anchore Enterprise.